denz-io/ntrs/readme.md

 Once your local environemnt is setup properly got to project directory and do the following:

 - composer install *if you are not using docker you need to install composer first on your local environment*
-- update set up your mysql credentials in .env *if you are using docker make sure that your db host is the name of your mysql container the defauly name in docker file is ntrs_mysql*
+- set up your mysql credentials in .env *if you are using docker make sure that your db host is the name of your mysql container the defauly name in docker file is ntrs_mysql*
 - php artisan key:generate
 - php artisan migrate
 - php artisan server